Team event at the World Championships in Figure Skating - Norway wins gold at the World Championships, Switzerland ranks fourth

 Liensberger offers against Alphand.

 But Jacobsen saved Sweden with a great performance!
-Austria, the front runner, were already eliminated, and Sweden were in the semi-finals
+Austria, the favorite, are already eliminated, and Sweden are in the semi-finals.

 Fortunately, the difference is not as big as it was yesterday, but today the red track is a little faster and therefore offers an advantage.